codekipple/general-vagrant/README.md

 #General-Vagrant

-A vagrant box for doing general development, mostly php and frontend things.
+A vagrant box i use for doing general development.

+- OS: Ubuntu precise-server-cloudimg-amd64
+- IP: 10.0.0.100
+- Git
+- Node
+- Ruby: 2.1.2 (using rbenv)
+- apache
+- php
+- composer
+- mysql
+- Grunt CLI
+- Bower

 ## TODO
-- Add php
 - Configure apache to use php-fpm
-- Decided how to make use of the shared folder
+- Decide how to make use of the shared folder (node task managers are slow on folders shared from the client into the VM)

 ## Changelog